cs205-group11/amazon-recommendation-system/index.md

 * Content-based systems: these systems aim to assess the features of the products being bought.
 They aim to classify products into different clusters or categories and then recommend other products within this cluster or category.
 Some examples of this technique include recommending athletic wear to customers who have bought sports equipment or recommending horror movies to customers who have watched other horror movies.

 * Collaborative filtering systems: these systems aim to assess the users purchasing items.
 Specifically, they provide a metric to compare how similar two users are and then recommend products that users that are similar to the target user rated highly.
+Compared with the previous approach, this approach is much more computationally efficient and tend to be more accurate (more details later).
 Our project will follow this approach and we analyze a few different methods and algorithms in the broad domain of collaborative filtering, including Standard Collaborative Filtering Model (SCF) and Matrix Factorization (MF) optimized through Alternative Least Square (ALS).

 ## Need for Big Data and Big Compute